What is a KYC document? Know Your Customer rules explained for businesses

 - If the applicant submits the address without the apartment number while living in a block of flats, the compliance officer must request them to specify the flat as well.
 Postal boxes are not allowed.

-The U.S. has had some form of KYC/AML legislation in place since the early 1900s; first rolled out to fight organized crime.
+The U.S. has had some form of know your customer / anti-money laundering (KYC/AML) legislation in place since the early 1900s; which it initially began doing in order to fight organized crime.
 However, this existing legal framework was completely overhauled and expanded following the September 11th, 2001 terrorist attacks in New York City.

 In addition to the legislation outlined in the US Patriot Act, a variety of other oversight bodies around the world implement and regulate KYC/AML compliance.
 Some of these oversight bodies are: